Intern Volunteer FAQ !

 * Pregnant Volunteers or Interns.
 It is no problem for a pregnant female to stay at Hedonisia as an Intern, Volunteer or Guest.
 However, we strongly suggest having the funds to rent or buy a car because the public transport system is quite primitive in our area of Hawaii.

 Being pregnant and trying to hitchhike can be quite a challenge especially in the hot sun or rain of East Hawaii.
 Unless working on the Heart or Brain focus specialties we do NOT recommend that pregnant women apply to do purely physical Body work as a Volunteer or Intern.
-We do recommend pregnant volunteers stay under our Weekly/Monthly Guest Program.
-This means they only have one Community Support Volunteer Shift a week.

 Family Friendly Intentional Communities.
 There are other communities in the Puna area such as Cinderland Eco-Village, La'akea Community, Polestar, Hawaiian Sanctuary and SPACE Hawaii that allow families.